 Where To Stay Near Jokulsarlon

-I spent the night camped out at the Jokulsarlon glacier lagoon parking lot in a campervan (which is no longer allowed).
+I spent the night camped in the Jokulsarlon glacier lagoon parking lot with a campervan (which is no longer allowed).
 There are no hotels, hostels or guesthouses at the lagoon itself.
-Höfn is the closest large town, about an hour away.
+Höfn is the closest town, about an hour away.

 If you’re wondering where to stay in Iceland near Jokulsarlon, here are my recommendations: